 - 500-800 word text, presenting the video in word format (also anonymous).

-- A representative frame captured from the video that could work as tuhmbnail.
+- A video frame that could work as thumbnail.

 Videos cannot contain the name of the author to facilitate the blind peer review.

 Language: Video essays can be in any language with Spanish or/and English subtitles.

 Length: the preferred length of the video essays is 10-15 minutes, approximately.

 Guidelines for the text of the audiovisual essay